haminic/latex-thai-setup/README.md

 ## ▸ How to Use ⚙️

 - Copy the entire [`preamble.tex`](preamble.tex) file, put it in your document's root directory, and follow the first few lines in the [example document](main.tex).
 Alternatively, you can copy the content of the preamble directly into your document’s main file if you prefer.
-- Don't forget to set your compiler to $\XeLaTeX$.
+- Don't forget to set your compiler to XeLaTeX.